10 Best Free Things to Do in San Diego

 Beach: Windansea Beach

-A family beach day is always a great way to create memories!
+We really think that a family beach day is a great way to create memories!
 Families can spend time together building sandcastles, swimming, surfing or just have a meaningful chat while sunbathing.
 Let's just say, a free day at the beach can be just as good as the most expensive San Diego attraction you can find!

 Bike Riding on the Boardwalk Along Mission Bay